coffeebank/sheepicon/README.md

 ## Updates

-Start a pull request and merge `coffeebank/sheepicon` into your repo to update.
+Merge updates when prompted by GitHub, from `coffeebank/sheepicon` into your repo.

 ## Attributions